James M. MortonPartnerP 803. 366.3388

 Jim has defended clients in cases that have drawn national attention, and he has handled death penalty cases.
 He has handled complex and unusual trials, including cold cases, DNA evidence, false confessions and hypnosis.
 While practicing as a defense attorney, Jim has been selected to be a special prosecutor to prosecute homicide cases in York, Chesterfield and Sumter counties.

 His practice also includes misdemeanor and felony drunk driving charges and other crimes.
-Jim has an extensive personal injury practice as well, including wrongful death suits and workers’ compensation cases.

 Jim has served on the South Carolina Supreme Court Commission on Lawyer Conduct since 2007.
 That agency investigates allegations of attorney misconduct.
 Before attending the University of South Carolina School of Law, Jim was assistant to the sergeant at arms for the U.S. Senate.

 He has served the community as well through positions on statewide boards of directors and advisory councils.